opoll/openpoll-miner-interface/README.md

 # Token Authentication

 When the Angular app is first served to the client the server will generate and store a token called `adminAuthToken` in LevelDb.
-Upon the Angular application being served it will ask the miner for the token generated like so:
+The toke will be generated like so:

     Base64( random_alphanumeric(32) + ";" + Miner_IPAddress + ";" + Miner_Port )

+Progress goes as follows:

+1. User loads miner application
+1. Miner application checks leveldb for auth token (the token itself, not the base64 containing the IP and Port, just the code). if one exists, it uses that one. if none exists, it generates a new code and stores it.
+1. Miner generates an authorization code which is `token;ip;port` base64'd and then prints this to console. this code can by copy-pasted into the angular GUI to access the miner.
+1. Angular GUI sends the token as the authorization in all requests.

+At no point in the flow is there automatic authorization.
+The angular app stores the token locally and during first launch, the user will have to get the token / authorization code from the console to access the admin interface.

 This token will be be printed to the CLI and embedded in the Angular application upon it being served.
-The way admin token authentication will work is that every time that the Angular application want's to execute an action (interact with the miner's underlying mining application instance), they will pass the token along with the request.
-There will be middleware on every endpoint checking for this token and comparing it against what the mining application instance holds in LevelDb.

-If invalid the mining application will reject the request with a `401 Unauthorized` status code (this will never happen to the actual miner using their dashboard since they will have the correct token at all times).
+If invalid the mining application will reject the request with a `401 Unauthorized` status code (this will never happen to the actual miner using their dashboard since they will know/have the correct token at all times).
 If valid the miner will respond normally with the data the Angular app desires.

-When the mining application is shutdown no action needs to take place with tokens since every new launch of the mining application will result in a new `adminAuthToken` server-side and consequently a new token to what is served to the client.

 The `adminAuthToken` will consist of a 32 byte hex string concatenated with the miner's address as well as the port of communication (each element separated by a semicolon ";")